matomo-org/developer-documentation/docs/master/Piwik/Date.md

 ### `adjustForTimezone()` <a name="adjustForTimezone"></a>

-Adjusts a UNIX timestamp in UTC to a specific timezone.
+Converts a timestamp in a timezone to UTC.

 #### Signature